JULY 11, 2015

 Swim: (Sprint: 750 meters, Olympic 1.5K) [MAP]

-A beach wave start will begin each race.
+As the water levels are finally higher this year, will begin each race with an open water start.
 Wave starts will take place ~5 minutes apart starting at 7:00am with the first Olympic wave (order of waves TBA).
 Sprint waves will begin at 8:00AM..
 Large orange swim buoys will be placed in a 750 meter diamond-shaped pattern north from the beach.
 Athletes will swim counter-clockwise (buoys on your left).
 The sprint event will swim once around the buoys, and Olympic athletes will swim twice around the buoys.

 **Note: There will be a “shoe zone” transition area corresponding to your race number at the exit of the swim.
 Shoes/sandals are HIGHLY RECOMMENDED!
 The main transition area is located on a gravel parking lot, so save your feet!
 You will make up the few seconds it takes to put on the shoes in time saved during the short run from the water to the main transition area.
 Wetsuits are always recommended but not required.
 Water temperature should be ~65F.